 Watch and Wait

 People with no symptoms are generally not treated at the time of diagnosis.
-Some people remain stable and symptom free for many years.
+Some people remain stable and symptom-free for several years.
 It is very important for anyone who has been diagnosed with myelofibrosis to be closely monitored through regular medical check-ups to look for any signs or symptoms of disease progression.

 Many kinds of drugs are used to treat myelofibrosis.
 They work in different ways and have different side effects.
 Ask your doctor or nurse to tell you about possible side effects before starting a new drug.

-These drugs fight cancer cells by helping the immune system work normally.
+These drugs (e.g. thalidomide, lenalomide) fight cancer cells by helping the immune system work normally.
 They sometimes are used to treat symptoms such as anemia, an enlarged spleen, bone pain and high platelet count.

 This male hormone treatment can increase red blood cell production.
 These drugs may help with the symptoms of severe anemia.